ravichandk/UFynd_Task2_Assignment/README.md

      * Microsoft.Extensions.Hosting.Windows
      * System.Net.Mail

-Following is the code snippet that can be used to run the background service continously
+Following is the code snippet that can be used to run the background service continuously

 ```csharp
 protected override async Task ExecuteAsync(CancellationToken stoppingToken)